 The places that earn that role don't get there by accident.
 They get there by showing up consistently.
 By not cutting corners when they could get away with it.
 By treating customers like neighbors — because in South Jersey, they often literally are.

-Anthony Scaturro understood that from the beginning.
+The Scaturro family understood that from the beginning.
 And that's why King Pizza is the kind of place where you walk in after a few years away and someone still recognizes you.
 Where the order you used to always get is somehow still right.
 Where the place itself feels like proof that some things in the neighborhood haven't changed, even when everything else around them has.

 The Gazette Standard.